AquaAuma/FishGlob_data/metadata_docs/README.md

 ## ICES - DATRAS surveys

 ### Data cleaning process [script](https://github.com/AquaAuma/FishGlob_data/blob/main/cleaning_codes/get_datras.R)
-- Swept area: re-estimated partly from linear model for EVHOE, NS-IBTS, NIGFS, IE-IGFS, EVHOE, SWC-IBTS, BITS, IE-IGFS, FR-CGFS, NIGFS, ROCKALL, PT-IBTS
+- Swept area: re-estimated partly from linear model for EVHOE, NS-IBTS, NIGFS, IE-IGFS, EVHOE, SWC-IBTS, BITS, IE-IGFS, FR-CGFS, NIGFS, ROCKALL, PT-IBTS, SP-ARSA, SP-PORC, SP-NORTH
 - Taxa: fixing temporal wrong identification with expert knowledge & grouping at genus level some species impossible to identify at the species level
 - Weight data are re-estimated from abundance at length data, and checked against the reported weight (when reported).
 Length-weight relationships come from FishBase
-- Only kept hauls where there is the length composition from the length database (10,178 hauls without length data).
 - Hauls where not all species are recorded were removed
 - See specific surveys for details